ddmitov/perl-executing-browser/README.md

 * Perl scripts, which are selected for debugging, are also executed and, in contrast with all other local scripts, there are no restrictions on which scripts could be debugged.
 This means that a potential security risk from a debugged Perl script does exist and if Perl debugger interaction is not needed, it can be turned off by a compile-time variable.
 Just change ```PERL_DEBUGGER_INTERACTION = 1``` to ```PERL_DEBUGGER_INTERACTION = 0``` in the project file of the browser (peb.pro) and compile the binary.
 * It is not a good idea to make any folders containing locally executed scripts available to web servers or file sharing applications due to the risk of executing locally malicious or unsecure code uploaded from outside.
 Securing configuration file and root folder as mentioned above should prevent file upload and modification, but will expose local files in read-only mode, which also has to be avoided.

 ## Windows Patch for the built-in Perl Debugger

 Tests showed, that the operation of the built-in Perl debugger within PEB on Windows(TM) is impossible without a small, one-line modification of the ```perl5db.pl``` file, which makes ```$console``` variable ```undef``` on Windows platforms.
 Modifying the debugger itself was not wanted initially due to the conviction that changes in the debugger have to be avoided to prevent introducing bugs in an instrument created to hunt them down.
 However, tests showed that undef-ing the ```$console``` variable is a minor change, which does not affect the normal operation and output of the built-in debugger.
 This alteration is necessary because Qprocess class doesn't use the default console of the underlying operating system to start processes, including the Perl debugger, and without the modification the debugger is unable to find a console and hangs.
 You could easily patch your Windows version of perl5db.pl file using ```{perl-executing-browser-root}/perl/debugger/perl5db-win32.patch```.

+## Keyboard Shortcuts

+* Escape - minimize current window
+* Ctrl+M - maximize current window
+* F11 - toggle fullscreen on current window
+* F12 - go to start page
+* Ctrl+R - reload current page
+* Ctrl+P - print current page
+* Ctrl+X - exit application

 ## History